vhub-team/native-db/functions/0x38BAAA5DD4C9D19F.md

 # STATS::SET_PROFILE_SETTING_CREATOR_DM_DONE

 ## Summary
-Call this when the player is publishing a DM in the creator.
+Call this when the player is publishing a DM in the creator

 ## Parameters
 * **INT** newValue